Niagara Falls Pathways

 "It was an excellent tour with outstanding tour guides.
 This was my second tour with your company.
 Great, great, guides!
 Your tour leaders are delightful and met all of my needs.
 Very comforting to know if I get tired or need assistance they are there.
 I would never have the confidence to do this on my own and your SAG support makes me feel very secure.
 I look forward to having them again on my next tour or two."

 DAY 1: We meet in Niagara Falls, NY.
 Come dressed and ready to bike for our orientation at 1:00pm.
 Then we’ll conduct a rental bike fitting and have our first bike ride together through Niagara Falls State Park, the oldest state park in the nation.
-We’ll explore Goat Island, set in the middle of the Niagara River between the American and Canadian Falls.
+We’ll explore Goat Island, set in the middle of the Niagara River between the American and Canadian Falls, and enjoy the views of the giant whirlpool rapids in Whirlpool State Park.

 If you arrive early, take a boat ride right up to the falls on the Maid of the Mist, or visit the Cave of the Winds to experience the falls from another perspective.
-Enjoy the view of the Falls within walking distance of our hotel before our first dinner together.
-11 miles. (±305')
+Enjoy the view of the American Falls within walking distance of our hotel before our first dinner together.
+11 miles, ±305'.

-Take your final photos of the Falls before our last picnic lunch together.
-Then we’ll provide a complimentary shuttle to the Buffalo airport or train station, arriving by 1:30pm.
-9 miles. (+530’/-273)
+We’ll have one last picnic lunch together before we say our good-byes.
+Then WomanTours will provide a complimentary shuttle to the Buffalo airport or train station, arriving by 1:30pm.
+16 miles, +1315'/-999'.